Large neutrino mass in cosmology and keV sterile neutrino dark matter from a dark sector: Summary and discussion

 The number of massless degrees of freedom in the dark sector, $\tilde g$ is related to the number of generations of $\chi$ fermions by $\tilde g = 4N_\chi + 2$ and sets the suppression factor of the neutrino density via eq.~\eqref{eq:n-ratio}, which corresponds to the factor about which a bound on the neutrino mass from cosmology is relaxed.
 For instance, for the three benchmark points in table~\ref{tab:bps}, the DESI bound $\sum m_\nu < 0.071$~eV from eq.~\eqref{eq:cosmobound} would be relaxed to 0.33, 0.33, 0.52~eV, respectively, making it safely compatible with the lower bounds from the neutrino oscillation data for both mass orderings and consistent with the value $m_\nu = 0.2$~eV assumed for the benchmark points.

 While our specific DM candidate is very difficult to test observationally, the over-all model leads to indirect predictions.
 In particular, in our scenario we expect an increased energy density of dark radiation, expressed in terms of the effective number of neutrino generations $N_{\rm eff}$.
 This effect emerges due to the disappearance of the massive $Z'$ and DM particles from the relativistic bath, which leads to an effective heating of the dark sector.
 The amount of increase in $N_{\rm eff}$ decreases with $\tilde g$ (see eq.~\eqref{eq:Neff-pred} and fig.~\ref{fig:Neff}).
 Values of $N_\chi \lesssim 10$ are already in tension with the present CMB constraint on $N_{\rm eff}$, whereas $N_\chi$ up to about 40 may lead to sizeable values in reach of planned CMB missions such as the Simons Observatory~\cite{SimonsObservatory:2018koc} or CMB-S4~\cite{Abazajian:2019eic}.
+With DM masses in the 10 to 100~keV range, we predict a suppression of the matter power spectrum at small scales.
+For instance, the three benchmark points from table~\ref{tab:bps} lead to suppression of structure formation at scales below 0.11, 0.051, and 0.054~Mpc, respectively, with the first point marginally consistent with observations, see sec.~\ref{sec:structure-formation} for the corresponding discussion.

 To conclude, the comparison of cosmological and laboratory determinations of neutrino masses may reveal exciting signs of new physics, if near future cosmological observations continue present tendencies and lead to increasingly strong bounds on the sum of neutrino masses and/or upcoming laboratory measurements of the absolute neutrino mass establish a non-zero value.
 We have presented an economical UV complete model offering an explanation in such a case.
 In addition to making large neutrino masses consistent with cosmology our model provides a simple seesaw explanation of neutrino masses, it incorporates a dark matter candidate in the 10 to 100~keV mass range in a straightforward way in the dark-fermion spectrum and its abundance is obtained naturally by freeze-out in the dark sector.
-A genuine prediction of the model is an increased value of the relativistic degrees of freedom at late times, potentially observable by future CMB observations.
+Genuine predictions of the model is an increased value of the relativistic degrees of freedom at late times, potentially observable by future CMB observations and a suppressed matter power spectrum at small scales, as characteristic for warm DM candidates.